-In the case of a true nonrecourse liability (including a non recourse liability that meets the definition of qualified non recourse financing), no partner bears any risk of economic loss.
+In the case of what we will call a true nonrecourse liability (including a non recourse liability that meets the definition of qualified non recourse financing), no partner bears any risk of economic loss.
 Consequently, the partners' shares of basis attributable to this type of liability must be determined in a manner other than by analyzing their relative economic risks of loss-the approach used to allocate recourse liabilities.
-The rules for allocating nonrecourse liabilities owed to or guaranteed by partners or partner affiliates are discussed later in this lesson.
+The special rules for allocating nonrecourse liabilities owed to or guaranteed by partners or partner affiliates (as opposed to what we are calling true nonrecourse liabilities) are discussed later in this lesson.